The truth about carbs

 Can cutting out wheat help me lose weight?

-Some people point to bread and other wheat-based foods as the main culprit for their weight gain.
+Some people point to bread and other wheat-based foods as the main cause of their weight gain.

-Wheat is found in a wide range of foods, from bread, pasta and pizza to cereals and many other foods.
+Wheat is found in a wide range of foods, from bread, pasta and pizza to cereals, biscuits and sauces.

 But there's not enough evidence that foods that contain wheat are any more likely to cause weight gain than any other food.

-Unless you have a diagnosed health condition, such as wheat allergy, wheat sensitivity or coeliac disease, there's little evidence that cutting out wheat and other grains from your diet would benefit your health.
+Unless you have a diagnosed health condition, such as wheat allergy, wheat sensitivity or coeliac disease, there's little evidence that cutting out wheat and other grains from your diet will benefit your health.

 Grains, especially wholegrains, are an important part of a healthy, balanced diet.

 Wholegrain, wholemeal and brown breads give us energy and contain B vitamins, vitamin E, fibre and a wide range of minerals.